-- Pseudohyperkalemia: due to the release of potassium from red blood cell lysis
+- Pseudohyperkalemia: resulting from iatrogenic red blood cell lysis

 - Potassium is an important factor in maintaining the resting membrane potential

-- ↑ Extracellular K+concentration → ↓ resting membrane potential (less negative than -90 mV) → ↑ excitability
+- ↑ Extracellular K+concentration → resting membrane potential becomes less negative than -90 mV → ↑ excitability

 Particularly acute extracellular changes in concentration influence excitability!
 Chronic changes lead to intracellular compensation!